-Red Rover may be accessed through the MCISD home page under "Staff Links" (select "Red Rover"); or via the mobile application.
+SFE may be accessed through the MCISD home page under "Staff Links" (select "Smart Find Express"); via the mobile application; or by calling 734-242-5356.

 IDENTIFICATION BADGES

 The identification badge you receive on your first day of employment is to be worn and clearly visible.
 Any ID badge that is an encoded 'swipe' badge will be replaced once.
 Replacement thereafter will be a \$5.00 charged to the employee.